geekfog/AzDoBoards/README.md

 ```

 ## Azure Portal App Registration

+An App Registration is required to allow this application to integrate with Azure DevOps using Azure Entra ID authentication (presuming Azure DevOps is integrated into Azure Entra ID via Organization Settings > Microsoft Entra).

 1. View the Overview option and capture the *Application (client) ID* for the **ClientId** and the *Directory (tenant) ID* for the **TenantId**.